 Pete Statia wanted to keep his 20th wedding anniversary celebration private, so private that even his wife, Natalie, didn't have any idea until their Buddhist wedding ceremony was held at Swayambhunath (Monkey Temple), an ancient religious complex in Nepal's Kathmandu Valley.

-Pete and Natalie observing Lama's blessing.
+Pete and Natalie were observing Lama's blessing.

 The special ritual happened on the second day of their private tour.
 An ordained Lama chanted from Buddhist sacred texts in the Buddhist language and did customary puja(worship) to solemnize the wedding for the couple.
-Lighting 108 butter lamps, Natalie couldn't hide her euphoria, smiling all the way, as Pete and she received a blessing from the Lama.
+Lighting 108 butter lamps, Natalie couldn't hide her euphoria, smiling all the way as Pete and she received a blessing from the Lama.
 Traditional music played during the occasion made the environment pleasant and soothed the mind.
-With the couple's agreement, Dipen Pradhan, Odyssey's Nepal deputy manager, as well as a few of his colleagues were also present to make the spiritual matrimony more special.
+With the couple's agreement, Dipen Pradhan, Odynovo's Nepal deputy manager, as well as a few of his colleagues were also present to make the spiritual matrimony more special.

-The ceremony went without a hitch and ended up issuing a custom certificate of marriage to Pete and Natalie as a great item to remember their 20th anniversary.
-Natalie felt like their wedding day all over again and they were both blown away.
+The ceremony went without a hitch, and ended up issuing a custom certificate of marriage to Pete and Natalie as a great item to remember their 20th anniversary.
+Natalie felt like their wedding day all over again, and they were both blown away.